AlexanderJohnston/File-Conversion-Interface/README.md

 A screenshot of the GUI is available as "Interface.png" in the root.
 Personal information of customers has been blacked out.

+I am aware of the lack of inheritance using classes and some betrayal of SOLID principles in this repo.
+I rushed the first codebase and am in the process of refactoring it.

 **Please navigate to** /DataConversionInterface/Conversion Interface/MainForm.cs to begin reading.

 # File-Conversion-Interface